iluwatar/java-design-patterns/trampoline/README.md

 Use the Trampoline pattern when

-* For implementing tail recursive function.
-This pattern allows to switch on a stackless operation.
+* For implementing the tail-recursive function.
+This pattern allows us to switch on a stackless operation.
 * For interleaving the execution of two or more functions on the same thread.

 ## Known uses